Accounting & Information Management

 Majoring in Accounting

-The undergraduate accounting curriculum introduces students to the major functional areas of accounting – from financial and managerial to taxation and auditing.
+The undergraduate accounting curriculum not only provides students with a solid understanding of how businesses operate, but also equips them with a framework for deciphering the complexities of business transactions.
+The curriculum covers key major functional areas – from financial and managerial to taxation and auditing.
 Accounting majors have the choice of an integrated business and engineering program, an international business concentration, or a collateral option focused on business analytics, finance, information management, international business, or real estate.